-The DSO will prepare an annual report to present to the DCB summarizing the UA's activity for the year.
-This report should include but is not limited to diving statistics, training conducted, field programs administered, summaries of incidents, and programmatic recommendations to the Committee.
+The DSO, in cooperation with RLSS, will prepare an annual report to present to the DCB summarizing the UA's activity for the year.
+This report should include but is not limited to diving statistics, training conducted, field programs administered, summaries of incidents, and programmatic recommendations to the DCB.